June 14, 2025

 Algeria’s New Investment Law

-A reformed investment code is now in place, and it’s specifically designed to offer guarantees, simplify procedures, and attract foreign direct investment (Trade.gov is a good resource for the nitty-gritty).
-One really interesting change for foreign investors – and this is a big one – is the removal of the old 51/49 ownership rule for renewable energy projects and other non-strategic sectors.
-This allows for much greater foreign ownership, which can be a game-changer for those looking at Algeria investment incentives solar.
+A reformed investment code is now in place, designed to simplify procedures, offer guarantees, and attract foreign direct investment (Trade.gov is a good resource for the nitty-gritty).
+One major change for foreign investors is the removal of the old 51/49 ownership rule for renewable energy and other non-strategic sectors.
+This allows for much greater foreign ownership, which can be a game-changer for those looking at solar investment incentives in Algeria.

 The Algerian Investment Promotion Agency (AAPI) is the main body there to support investors like you, so they should be one of your first calls.